 This blog article contains affiliate links.
 We receive a small commission at no extra cost to you so we can continue to create more helpful free content.
 Thank you, we appreciate your support!

 Our RV kitchen faucet installed by the factory wasn’t a bad or cheap faucet.
-However, they installed a chrome faucet in our kitchen where all of the cabinet hardware and kitchen appliances (refrigerator and convection microwave) were brushed nickel or stainless steel. (pssst, they did the same for the bathroom and bedroom sinks too!)
-Being I’m particular about interior design features such as this, we had to make a change.
+However, they installed a chrome faucet in our kitchen where all of the cabinet hardware and kitchen appliances were brushed nickel or stainless steel.
+Being I’m particular about interior design features, we had to upgrade.

 Our kitchen faucet requirements were three-fold:

-- have the gooseneck design to accommodate tall pots
+- It needed to have a gooseneck design to accommodate tall pots.

 Once we found one, we were within days of using our new kitchen faucet.